jMujunen/Momentis/README.md

 ##### Alternative Steps

+1. Install [tesseract-ocr](https://github.com/tesseract-ocr/tesseract?tab=readme-ov-file#installing-tesseract) and trained data for your language
-1. Download the zip file by clicking on "Code" -> "Download ZIP"
+2. Download the zip file by clicking on "Code" -> "Download ZIP"
-2. Extract the zip file into any location on your computer
+3. Extract the zip file into any location on your computer
-3. Open a shell eg. command prompt, terminal, bash etc.
+4. Open a shell eg. command prompt, terminal, bash etc.

 - Navigate to where you extracted the files using `cd /path/to/momentis-master`
 - Othewise, open a shell in your file explorer by right clicking the Momentis-master and choosing "Open in terminal" or "Open PowerShell window here"

-4. Create and activate the virtual environment (optional but recommended)
+5. Create and activate the virtual environment (optional but recommended)

 ```bash
 python -m venv venv